Regine Velasquez: 2013–2016: Silver Rewind and Hulog Ka ng Langit

-In November 2013, Velasquez's album Hulog Ka Ng Langit was released; it received a platinum certification for two-week sales of 15,000 copies.
+In November 2013, Velasquez's album Hulog Ka ng Langit was released; it received a platinum certification for two-week sales of 15,000 copies.
 She won Best Inspirational Record for "Nathaniel (Gift of God)" and Best Christmas Recording for "Hele ni Inay" at the 27th Awit Awards, while Hulog Ka Ng Langit won Album Cover of the Year at the 6th Star Awards for Music.
-In 2014, she worked with Nievera in a one-night show titled Voices of Love, with Gloc-9 on "Takipsilim", and with Vice Ganda on "Push Mo Yan Teh".
+In 2014, she worked with Nievera in a one-night show titled Voices of Love, with Gloc-9 on "Takipsilim", and with Vice Ganda on "Push Mo Yan Teh!".

 In February 2015, Velasquez appeared alongside Nievera, Valenciano, and Lani Misalucha in a concert titled Ultimate at the Mall of Asia Arena.
 She received accolades at the 47th Box Office Entertainment Awards, 7th Star Awards for Music, and 5th Edukcircle Awards for the production.
 In the same year, Velasquez served as a judge on the sixth season of the reality talent television show StarStruck.
 In November 2015, Velasquez headlined a four-date concert residency called Regine at the Theater, which featured songs from musicals.

-For a third consecutive year, Velasquez appeared in a co-headlining concert at the Mall of Asia Arena in February 2016.
+For the third consecutive year, Velasquez appeared in a co-headlining concert at the Mall of Asia Arena in February 2016.
 The two-night show, Royals, reunited her with Nievera and also features Angeline Quinto and Erik Santos.
 Due to the concert's positive critical reception, Velasquez won Best Female Concert Performer at the 48th Box Office Entertainment Awards and Most Influential Concert Performer of the Year at the 6th Edukcircle Awards.
 In December 2016, People Asia magazine included Velasquez on its annual People of the Year list.